INWTlab/rsync/README.md

 ```
 devtools::install_github("INWTlab/rsync")
 ```
 Make sure you have the `rsync` command line tool available.

 ## Settings / Classes

-We distinguish between three settings for which we use rsync:
+We distinguish between different settings for which we use rsync:

-- sync between local directories (`RsyncL`)
+- sync between local directories: `RsyncL`
-- sync with an rsync daemon and a local directory (`RsyncD`)
-- sync with an rsync daemon (write only) and a local directory and reading using HTTP (`RsyncDHTTP`)
+- sync with a rsync daemon (eventually with a HTTP interface on top) and a local directory: `RsyncD`

 These settings are represented by S3 classes in R. The list of methods follows below.